HackerHyper/HackerHyper.github.io/_pages/includes/intro.md

 I am pursuing a Doctor of Engineering at the School of Information Science and Technology, University of Science and Technology of China (USTC).
 My doctoral supervisor is [Prof. DAI lirong (戴礼荣), National Engineering Research Center of Speech and Language Information Processing(NERC-SLIP)](https://nelslip.ustc.edu.cn/main.htm).

 My research interest includes Multi-modal(view) Learning, Information Retrieval, Pattern Recognition.
-I have published 8+ papers <a href='https://scholar.google.com/citations?hl=zh-CN&user=zYrKCHIAAAAJ'></a> at the top international AI conferences such as ACL, ICDM, ICASSP, and ICME.
+I have published 8+ papers <a href='https://scholar.google.com/citations?hl=zh-CN&user=zYrKCHIAAAAJ'></a> at the top international AI conferences such as AAAI, ACL, ICDM, ICASSP, and ICME.
 I Serve as a reviewer for Information Fusion, IEEE SPL, ACM MM, ICME, ICASSP, and Neural Computing and Applications.

 I had been working at Alibaba Cloud for 6 years, working in algorithms for Natural Language Processing.
 I was promoted to algorithm expert (P7) in 2019.